OpenCode Plugin for MorphLLM

 };

-WarpGrep is a code search subagent that operates in its own context window.
-Instead of dumping raw grep results into the main agent's context (causing pollution and "context rot"), it performs intelligent multi-step searches and returns only relevant code.
+warpgrep_codebase_search runs as a subagent in its own context.
+Instead of dumping raw grep results into your main conversation, it performs multi-step searches (up to 24 tool calls across 4 turns) and returns relevant code.
+Keeps your main context clean—no embedding index required.

 {